Hints of Neutrino Dark Matter scattering in the CMB? Constraints from the Marginalized and Profile Distributions: Results for Massive Neutrinos

 for the interaction strength and the neutrino mass, respectively.
 As argued in the massless case, SPT currently exhibits experimental uncertainties greater than other CMB experiments, making it challenging to detect any preference for interactions.
 This limitation becomes even more severe here when neutrinos are considered massive, and their mass is treated as an additional free parameter in the cosmological model.
 However, taking these results alongside the one-dimensional marginalized and profile posterior distributions in \autoref{fig:Massive_vs_Massless} at face value, there is no inclination towards interaction.
 Regarding the constraint on the total neutrino mass, once again, most of the constraining power arises from BAO measurements.

 Adding Planck data at large angular scales and considering the combination SPT+P18+BAO, our results read:

 at 68\% CL for the interaction strength, and

 at 95\% CL for the total neutrino mass.
 The same considerations discussed in detail in the manuscript apply equally to the constraints on $u_{\nu\rm{DM}}$ and $\sum m_{\nu}$.
 In the case of the former, the SPT data does not provide compelling evidence in support of the interaction hypothesis.
-Regarding the latter, the incorporation of data covering large angular scales significantly improves our ability to constrain the total neutrino mass.
+This is crystal-clear from the bottom-right plot of Fig. \ref{fig:Massive_vs_Massless}.
+Regarding the total neutrino mass, the incorporation of data covering large angular scales significantly improves our ability to constrain it.